Set up SMTP email service

 At the bottom of the popup, you should have 2 existing default records, possibly with the word “pixie” in them.

-4. Delete any records that have “pixie” in them.
+18. Delete any records that have “pixie” in them.
 Select the trashcan icon.
 Porkbun will not need them.

-5. Now, you will copy and paste from Scaleway to Porkbun.
+19. Now, you will copy and paste from Scaleway to Porkbun.

-d.
 You will cut and paste entries for each of 4 entries: 1 for SPF, 1 for DKIM, 1 for MX, and 1 for DMARC.

 💡 Tip: You may want to have 3 screens simultaneously open on your computer: 1.
 These instructions 2.
 Scaleway 3.
 Porkbun

-i.
 SPF

-- At Scaleway, there is no entry to copy this time At Porkbun, leave Host blank.
+- At Porkbun, leave Host blank.

 - Leave TTL as 600.

-- For Notes:💡This is optional.
+- For Notes: This is optional.
 We used Scaleway SPF entry

 - Select Add.

-ii.
 DKIM

-- At Porkbun, from the Type menu, select TXT
+- At Porkbun, from the Type menu, select TXT.

 - At Scaleway, copy the Name data.
 At Porkbun, paste it into Host.